Instructions for Book Reviews

 - First name and surname of the author/authors

 - A short biography of the author including his/her field, title, field of study, topics of interest, and contact information (25–40 words)

 Dr. Abbas PINAR is an associate professor in the field of education management.
 His topics of interest include methodology [quantitative, qualitative, and mixed paradigm], types of analytical mistakes made in the education research and methodological qualities, advanced statistics and verifying factor analysis with SPSS and LISREL applications, leadership (spiritual leadership and transformative leadership), and social constitution.
 Contact: İstanbul University, Hasan Ali Yücel Faculty of Education, Department of Primary Education, 34660, Fatih, Istanbul.
 Email: email@example.com

 The Review of the Book Review

-Turkish Journal of Sociology has a separate editor for book reviews.
+Sociology Journal has a separate editor for book reviews.
 Books for review should be sent to the following address via mail:

 Balabanaga Mh.
 Ordu Cd.
 No: 6 Beyazit Fatih Istanbul 34459 Turkey

 The journal prioritizes reviews of works published in the last two years.